egmontmika/egmontmika.com/content/blog/adding-value-to-your-life.md

 Everything is valuable.

 In the Kingdom of God, there are no shadows.
 Everything is in His light.
-Also those times when you feel sweaty and dirty from work.
+Also those moments when you feel sweaty and dirty from work.
 Exhausted, and maybe discouraged, when everything seems dark.
-Still, every minute is valuable.
+And people have betrayed you.
+Still, you are in His light.

 YOU are valuable.